 The flip side of hiring is retention.
 Connecticut College has made a number of recent structural changes that should strengthen the retention of faculty who bring diversity to the campus.

-- Reporting to this position is another newly created deanship: the Dean of Multicultural Affairs.
+- Reporting to this position is the Associate Dean of Institutional Equity and Inclusion.

 - In addition, the Center for the Comparative Study of Race and Ethnicity (CCSRE) is the hub for researching and teaching race and ethnicity across the disciplines.
 By focusing on comparative race and ethnic studies, the Center recognizes the multiple social, historical, cultural, religious, and political contexts that have shaped the construction of racial and ethnic groups.

-For further questions about affirmative action in our faculty and staff searches, contact the Affirmative Action Officer, Judy Kirmmse.
+For further questions about affirmative action in our faculty and staff searches, contact the the Institutional Equity and Inclusion.